Dick's Sporting Goods: Dick's Sporting Goods Foundation

 In 2023, Dick's Sporting Goods launched the 'Sports Change Lives' campaign to encourage participation in sports.
-The campaign partnered with Nike, Inc., to feature athletes such as Mike Trout, A'ja Wilson, and Carmelo Anthony.
+The campaign partnered with Nike to feature athletes such as Mike Trout, A'ja Wilson, and Carmelo Anthony.
 Participating athletes each nominate a youth sports organization to receive a $75,000 grant.
-As of 2023, Dick's Sporting Goods and its foundation has pledged $170 million USD for youth sports initiatives.
+As of 2023, Dick's Sporting Goods and its foundation has pledged for youth sports initiatives.